kastle-lab/Robotic-Orchestration-and-Learning-Training/deliverables/key-notions.md

     - One major pattern that may suffice is the _explicit typing_ ODP, because one is describing an object by its _type_ or _category_: [Explicit Typing](https://github.com/kastle-lab/modular-ontology-design-library/tree/master/modl/explicit-typing).

+    - Category will have **CategorizationType**, which is a controlled vocabulary that encompasses different different Categories of objects.
+This is distinguished from the Category notion, which schematizes the subclass relationships between classes/subclasses of Categories, but does not capture the Categories themselves.

+    - As an example, we could have a CategorizationType vocabulary that contains:
+        -

   - <u>**Source Dataset(s)**</u>: [Princeton Model Net](https://modelnet.cs.princeton.edu/#)

 ---